imarc/handbook/strategy.markdown

 ## Process

 This Handbook page focuses on the strategy process.
-For context, it's helpful to understand iMarc's larger software development life cycle.
+For context, it's helpful to understand Imarc's larger software development life cycle.

 ### Software Development Life Cycle

-iMarc's typical software development life cycle ensure's that we are creating the best possible end-product for our clients.
+Imarc's typical software development life cycle ensure's that we are creating the best possible end-product for our clients.
 The steps involved in the process are:

 Listen
 :   Gather Requirements, Evaluate, Conceptualize